-Doodoo Voodoo can be used on leather seats, but it should be used sparingly, as it can dry the leather.
+Doodoo Voodoo is GREAT on car carpet.
+It can also be used on leather seats, but should be used sparingly, as it can dry the leather.
 Be sure to follow up with a leather conditioner.
 Doodoo Voodoo is excellent on cigarette odors, and is particularly effective at removing sour milk smell.
-If possible, blot up as much of the spilled milk (latte, baby formula, etc.) as possible, then thoroughly wet the area with Doodoo Voodoo.
-Extraction can be performed and is beneficial, as the more of the offending liquid you remove, the better, but extraction is unnecessary for many customers.
+Blot up as much of the spilled milk (latte, baby formula, etc.) as possible, then thoroughly wet the area with Doodoo Voodoo.
+Extraction can be performed and is beneficial, but extraction is unnecessary for many customers.